 7. What happens if I have money left over at the end of the year?

 The IRS prohibits the plan from returning any money to you that you have not incurred and claimed by the end of the plan year.
-You will forfeit any money left in your account if:
+See page 3 for more information.